The Most Affordable Ski Resorts in California

 Let’s face it, skiing is an expensive sport.
-Between gear, lift tickets, travel expenses, lodging, and food and drinks, the costs of a ski trip can add up.
-California is no exception.
-However, there are ways to save money on the slopes.
-By sticking to predominantly small and mid-size ski resorts, you can ski and ride affordably in California.
-Let us show you how to ski in California on a budget.
+Between gear, lift tickets, travel expenses, lodging food and drinks, the costs of a ski trip can quickly add up.
+California is no exception, but by sticking to predominantly small and mid-size ski resorts, you can ski and ride affordably in California.

 Note: Ticket prices change with the time of the season, snow conditions, and during special promotions.
 As such, these prices may fluctuate during the season.
 Look for deals early in the ski season, late in the season, and on weekdays.